|Nutritional Guidelines (per serving)|

 Want a Hanukkah dessert that doesn't involve deep-frying and jelly-filling yeast-raised dough?
-These Chocolate Gelt Thumbprint Cookies are proof that sufganiot (jelly doughnuts) aren't the only game in town!
+These chocolate gelt thumbprint cookies are proof that sufganiyot (jelly donuts) aren't the only festive dessert in town!

 Oats and cinnamon enhance the easy-to-prepare cookie dough, which makes a delicious frame for the candy coins.
 When the holiday is over, you can use the same recipe to make traditional jam thumbprints, or even plain oat cookies.

 Should you add the chocolate before or after you bake the cookies?
 The answer depends on the coins you choose.
 If your gelt has embossed images (say, of a chanukiyah), pressing the gelt onto the cookies after baking helps ensure the embossed pictures on the coins remain visible.
 That's especially true if you're using milk chocolate coins, which melt more quickly while baking.
 However, the cookies are a little more prone to crumbling if you add the chocolate after they're baked.
 Take care to add apply light, even pressure while pressing the gelt onto the cookies to prevent breaking the cookies or coins.

 - 1 cup rolled oats

 - 1/2 cup sugar